nus-cs2113-AY1920S2/tp/docs/team/a11riseforme.md

 - What it does: Preloads the information of all modules provided by NUS, including module codes and module titles.
 - Justification: This feature makes our product more targeted at our intended user(NUS students) more, it also enables the auto-complete features when users are adding their modules by entering module codes, which enhances usability.
-- Highlights: This enhancement is based on the json file which is retrieved from the [NUSMods](https://api.nusmods.com/v2/) API, and it has to deal with the case when there is no relevant json file on the disk, then the program needs to fetch the content from [NUSMods](https://api.nusmods.com/v2/) API, and if the user has no network connection(which is a very rare case), the program also needs to be compatible with such extreme case.
+- Highlights: This enhancement is based on the json file which is retrieved from the [NUSMods](https://api.nusmods.com/v2/) API, and it has to deal with the case when there is no relevant json file on the disk, then the program needs to fetch the content from [NUSMods](https://api.nusmods.com/v2/) API, and if the user has no network connection(which is a very rare case), the program also needs to be compatible with such extreme case and compromises to allow the user to add any modules, even not provided by NUS
 - Credits:
   - [NUSMods](https://api.nusmods.com/v2/) API: For providing the API to retrieve the information of all the modules provided by NUS.
   - [FastJson](https://github.com/alibaba/fastjson) library: For parsing the json file.